 How can you make sure that you’re one of the first to apply?
 Use Craigslist’s RSS feeds!
 Many people forget that this function is available, and I don’t blame them, because the site tucks its RSS feed button down in the bottom right hand corner of its pages.
 If you want to be lightning-quick, subscribe to your local Craiglist Jobs RSS feed both on your computer and on your mobile device.

 Tapping Out Templates

 Using templates is controversial among job hunters, but I fall on the side of using them.
 Today’s high-volume online job search forces hunters to be brief, giving them time to apply for as many jobs as possible.

 What I don’t recommend however, is that hunters use pre-packaged templates.
-Instead, create your own!
-This can easily be done using Microsoft Word.
+Instead, create your own resume template!
 My suggestion is to create templates for each specific type of job you might apply for, such as customer service, office management, etc. Make sure the template has sections where the name of the specific company you are applying to, if known, can be inserted.